Update on Previously Consulted Airspace to the North East and East of LSA

 Please find details below regarding Previously Consulted Airspace to the North East and East of LSA

 LSA submitted an ACP to the CAA in March 2017 under the CAP 725 process.
 During the review process, it was decided that LSA should undertake engagement with stakeholders who may have an interest in the ACP.
-The engagement activity launched on 19/07/2019.
+The engagement activity took place during 2019.
 Please click here for a link to the document.
 LSA has submitted an addendum ACP to the CAA in January 2020 for their review.